 Learn About Our Research

-The Clinical and Translational Science Institute at Children’s National (CTSI-CN), a partnership between Children’s National Health System and The George Washington University, facillitates and supports a number of active research studies and clinical trials.
+The Clinical and Translational Science Institute at Children’s National (CTSI-CN), a partnership between Children’s National Hospital and George Washington University, facillitates and supports a number of active research studies and clinical trials.
 To learn more about our our research and its impact on the community, please vist one of the following:

 Science Café 360°